 Our third slow cooker recipe gives leftover turkey the chile verde treatment, cooking it with broiled tomatillos, serrano peppers, onions, and garlic, plus cornmeal and white beans to thicken it all up.
 The chili is flavorful enough on its own, but it's even better garnished liberally with cilantro, sour cream, red onions, pepper Jack cheese, and crunchy crushed tortilla chips.

 Love cooking so much that you want to spend all day Friday in the kitchen, too?
 It's a bit of a project, but slow-cooking leftover turkey meat and bones with aromatics and charred vegetables makes a wonderfully rich and creamy paitan-style ramen broth.
-The meat used to make the broth is going to be way overcooked, so we add fresh drumsticks for a few hours to cook them, shred the meat, then crisp it up as in our turkey carnitas recipe.
+The meat used to make the broth is going to be way overcooked, so we add fresh drumsticks for a few hours to cook them, shred the meat, then crisp it up like we do in our turkey carnitas recipe.

 Turkey Chintan Ramen

 Our turkey paitan-style ramen is delightful, but it's also pretty labor-intensive.
-For a lighter, simpler noodle soup, we turn to chintan-style ramen, which features a clear broth seasoned with a tare of soy sauce, tamari, and mirin.
+For a lighter, simpler noodle soup, we turn to chintan-style ramen, which features a clear broth seasoned with a tare made of soy sauce, tamari, and mirin.
 With the help of a pressure cooker, and a few other common Thanksgiving ingredients like Brussels sprouts and drippings from your roast turkey, this satisfying ramen recipe takes two hours from start to finish, but only 15 minutes of active work.

 You probably don't associate turkey with Asian cooking, but in Taiwan it's traditional to use turkey in a dish very similar to better-known Singaporean chicken rice.
-Generally the dish is made with steamed turkey, but leftover roast turkey works, too.
+Generally, the dish is made with steamed turkey, but leftover roast turkey works, too.
 If you thought ahead to save the pan drippings when you cooked the bird, you can use them to make a savory sauce.

 All products linked here have been independently selected by our editors.
 We may earn a commission on purchases, as described in our affiliate policy.